Louis Bamberger

-Louis Bamberger (15 May 1855 – 11 March 1944) was the leading citizen of Newark, New Jersey, from the early 1900s until his death in 1944.
+Louis Bamberger (15 May 1855 – 11 March 1944) was an American businessman and philanthropist who co-founded the Bamberger's department store in Newark, New Jersey.
 He and his sister Caroline Bamberger Fuld co-founded the Institute for Advanced Study in Princeton, New Jersey.
-He was a businessman and philanthropist and at his death all flags in Newark were flown at half-staff for three days, and his large department store closed for a day.
+At his death all flags in Newark were flown at half-staff for three days, and his large department store closed for a day.

 Early life

 Louis Bamberger was born in 1855 to a German Jewish family in Baltimore, Maryland, the son of Theresa (née Hutzler) and Elkan Bamberger.
 His mother belonged to the family that ran Hutzler Brothers in Baltimore.
 His grandfather was Moses Hutzler.
 He had six siblings: Caroline Bamberger Fuld; Clara "Lavinia" Bamberger; Rosa Bamberger; Julius Bamberger; Pauline Bamberger; and Julia Bamberger.